billpcs/billpcs.github.io/_src/posts/2019-04-15-an-intro-to-dpdk-for-mortals.md

 <img src="../../img/overview-2019.svg" style="border-radius: 2%;display: block;margin-left: auto;margin-right: auto;width: 45%;">

 The problem is this: Alice and Bob like to send files and messages to each other.
 However Eve, the evil user of Proxy has configured the switch in such a way that it forwards any packet received to herself too!
-Now that all packets reach the Proxy, Eve has one final and crucial mission: To build a fast packet capture program, to log everything of interest.
-Naturally, she has asked for our help, which we will of course happily provide (she doesn't know of `tcpdump`, shhh...)
+Now that all packets reach the Proxy, Eve has one final and crucial mission: To build a fast packet capture program to log everything of interest.
+Naturally, she has asked for our help, which we will happily provide, of course.
+(She doesn't know of `tcpdump`, shhh...)

 But why is this a VNF?
 Well because, to put it simply, we can bundle it in a standalone image, and whenever we need a fast packet capturer, boot it with the correct configuration and let everything take care of itself.
-If the traffic becomes too big for one instance of the packet capturer, we could always make more copies and deploy them accordingly.
+If the traffic becomes too much for one instance of the packet capturer, we could always make more copies and deploy them accordingly.

 This is one of the simplest VNFs one can build.
 More challenging ones include Deep Packet Inspection VNFs, firewall VNFs, or load balancing VNFs.
-In all these cases one generally looks in the packet contents to decide what to do with a packet.
+In all of these cases, one generally looks in the packet contents to decide what to do with a packet.
 Drop it?
 Forward it?
 Log it?
 Respond with a certain message to the sender?

 ## Setting up Alice and Bob

 We can start by giving Alice and Bob two computers to communicate.

 To do this, first install [VirtualBox](https://www.virtualbox.org/) in some way.
-This is going to be the place Alice and Bob (and of course later the Proxy) will live.
-Then, we have to choose an OS for them.
+This is going to be the place Alice and Bob live (and later the Proxy, of course) Then, we have to choose an OS for them.
 I used [Ubuntu Server](https://www.ubuntu.com/download/server).
 There is no need for a graphical interface.
 Let's keep it lightweight.
 After all, we will be spawning three different Virtual Machines.

 At the time of writing 18.04 is the latest LTS release and this is what I am going to install.
-I will then create the first two virtual machines, one called Alice and one called Bob (you can also create the Proxy too, but we will not be using it for now).
+I will then create the first two virtual machines, one called Alice and one called Bob (you can also create the Proxy, but we will not be using it for now).
 I used `alice` and `bob` as names for the first and the second VM respectively for every name field that was requested.
 Any configuration I do from now on applies to all the VMs -in cases it does not, I will explicitly say so.

 When you first install a Virtual Machine on VirtualBox its network is automatically configured to NAT, as it is a good default.
-It allows you to have connectivity to 'the outside world' in order to install updates, surf the Internet, etc. However, you can also surf the Internet in a different way, using a **Bridged Adapter** and binding it to your wireless or wired interface.
+It allows you to have connectivity to 'the outside world' in order to install updates, surf the Internet, etc. However, you can also connect to the Internet in a different way, using a **Bridged Adapter** and binding it to your wireless or wired interface.
 This mode is the one we will be using.
 You can check out what this and the other networking modes mean [here](https://www.virtualbox.org/manual/ch06.html#networkingmodes) and [here](https://blogs.oracle.com/scoter/networking-in-virtualbox-v2).
 Don't be afraid to become familiar with them if you aren't already!

-For our purposes, we will need two interfaces, so enable the first two adapters. **The first one will be used for building our DPDK network and testing our program and the second one in order to have connectivity to the Internet.** Make the first one **Not Attached** (because we haven't created our DPDK network yet) and the second one **Bridged** to your wired or wireless interface (this one is hopefully already there).
+For our purposes, we will need two interfaces, so enable the first two adapters. **The first one will be used for building our DPDK network and testing our program and the second one in order to have connectivity to the Internet.** Make the first one **Not Attached** (because we haven't created our DPDK network yet) and the second one **Bridged** to your wired or wireless interface (hopefully, this one is already there).
 After you have enabled these two adapters, go ahead and boot the two virtual machines.

 By using _Bridged Networking_ on the second adapter, we create a small network in which the _host_ (your laptop or your PC) and all the VMs are visible to each other, as if they are in the same subnet.
-As a first step, we can check that Alice and Bob can send packets to each other.
+As a first step, we can check whether Alice and Bob can send packets to each other.
 We can test this by making a simple `nmap` scan in our local network.
 Alice and Bob should show up.
 Something in the lines of `nmap -F 192.168.1.1/24` should work, adjusting the notation for your own network.
 This is the output for me

 ```
 Starting Nmap 7.01 ( https://nmap.org ) at 2019-03-07 19:49 EET